 Some Adventists feel hurt if I am unable to positively affirm that I believe you are saved.
 I hope you are saved, and that’s the best I can say.

 In bringing up this point, I don’t want to be accused of judging.
 Believers are not to judge regarding other people’s salvation, but we still need to embrace those who are part of the family of

 faith while recognizing situations in which someone may still need our witness….
 Spirit-led discernment is not judgmentalism.
-So, when I lovingly tell you that I don’t know if you are saved, I am

 Your unhappiness at my uncertainty regarding your salvation strikes me as ironic – for two reasons.
 First, if you were able to ask Ellen White if she thought you were saved, she would certainly

 tell you exactly what I have said: that she hopes you are saved.
 Then, she would add that one should never consider himself or herself saved, and I haven’t said THAT to you.

 The second irony regarding the question of salvation is that you probably do not consider me a saved person.
 After leaving the Adventist Church, I placed my full trust in Jesus Christ for my

 salvation.
 I am saved by grace through faith alone, and I praise Jesus for His sacrifice on Calvary.
 I rest in Him.

 Is a simple faith in Jesus as my Savior enough for me to be saved, or do I need to return to the observance of the seventh-day Sabbath, which is considered by Adventists to be the Seal of God?